ServiceNowDevProgram/code-snippets/Script Includes/Single Sign-On (SSO) Direct Login URL Generator/readme.md

 To generate a direct login URL for a user, you can use the `login()` function provided by the UserHelper script include.
 This function takes the user's name or GlideRecord as input and returns a URL that the user can use to log in directly.

-The following example shows how to use the UserHelper script include to generate a direct login URL for a user and then open the URL in a new tab:
+The following example shows how to use the UserHelper script include to generate a direct login URL for a user:
 ```javascript
 // Generate a direct login URL for the user "admin".
 var userHelper = new UserHelper();